Norman Geisler: Dispensationalism

+Philosophy

+Geisler was a self-described evangelical Thomist as it pertained to his philosophical commitments.
+In the first volume of his Systematic Theology, Geisler affirms Thomism as superior to atomism, Platonism, and Aristotelianism as it pertains to their respective responses to the Parmenidean dilemma of the one and the many.
+Geisler further evaluated Thomism in light of evangelical Christianity as well as the compatibility between the two in his work, Thomas Aquinas: An Evangelical Appraisal.
+When interviewed by Christianity Today in 2002, Geisler gave his evaluation of Thomas Aquinas which was juxtaposed by Christianity Today against Ronald Nash's previous 1974 article wherein Nash described Aquinas as "unsuitable for a biblically centered Christian philosophy."
+Geisler also held that a consistent Thomist need not be a Roman Catholic, and that Thomism did not necessarily lead to Catholicism, a claim which Geisler's contemporaries, (such as R. C. Sproul), also held.

 Ethics

 Geisler wrote two significant books on ethics: Christian Ethics and The Christian Love Ethic.
 He provided his perspective on ethical options, abortion, infanticide, euthanasia, biomedical issues, capital punishment, war, civil disobedience, sexual issues, homosexuality, marriage and divorce, ecology, animal rights, drugs, gambling, pornography, birth control, and more.

 Of the six major ethical systems (antinomianism, situationalism, generalism, unqualified absolutism, conflicting absolutism, and graded absolutism), Geisler advocated graded absolutism, which is a theory of moral absolutism which affirms that in moral conflicts we are obligated to perform the higher moral duty.
 Moral absolutism is the ethical view that certain actions are absolutely right or wrong regardless of other contexts such as their consequences or the intentions behind them.
 Graded absolutism is moral absolutism but clarifies that a moral absolute, like "Do not kill", can be greater or lesser than another moral absolute, like "Do not lie".
 Graded absolutism is also called "contextual absolutism" but is not to be confused with situational ethics.
 The conflict is resolved in acting according to the greater absolute.
 That is why graded absolutism is also called the "greater good view", but is not to be confused with utilitarianism (see also prima facie right).

 Geisler believed the American Revolution was not justified by the standards of either the Bible or just war theory.
 However, he was not a pacifist, believing that defensive wars are justified but revolutions are not.